-Membership in the community of Huron University College and Western University implies acceptance by every student of the principle of respect for the rights, responsibilities, dignity and wellbeing of others and a readiness to support an environment conducive to the intellectual and personal growth of all who study, work and live within it.
+Membership in the community of Huron University College and Western University implies acceptance by every student of the principle of respect for the rights, responsibilities, dignity and well-being of others and a readiness to support an environment conducive to the intellectual and personal growth of all who study, work and live within it.
 Upon registration, students assume the responsibilities that such registration entails.
 The academic and social privileges granted to each student are conditional upon the fulfillment of these responsibilities.

-In the classroom, students are expected to behave in a manner that supports the learning environment of others.
-Students can avoid any unnecessary disruption of the class by arriving in sufficient time to be seated and ready for the start of the class, by remaining silent while the professor is speaking or another student has the floor, and by taking care of personal needs prior to the start of class.
-If a student is late, or knows that he/she will have to leave class early, be courteous: sit in an aisle seat and enter and leave quietly.
+While in the physical classroom or online classroom, students are expected to behave in a manner that supports the learning environment of others.
+Students can avoid any unnecessary disruption of the class by arriving in sufficient time and ready for the start of the class, by remaining silent while the professor is speaking or another student has the floor, and by taking care of personal needs prior to the start of class.
+If a student is late, or knows that he/she will have to leave class early, be courteous: enter and leave quietly.
 Please see the Code of Student Conduct at: www.huronuc.on.ca/sites/default/files/pdfs/Code% 20of% 20Student% 20Conduct.pdf.